Sturgis rally linked to 15 Minnesota COVID-19 cases, including 1 hospitalization

 “We now have 15 confirmed cases of COVID-19 among Minnesotans who had been to Sturgis earlier this month, with one individual who was hospitalized,” she said.
 “We know that there were many more people from Minnesota who attended the event and expect to see additional cases in the coming days.”

 The 10-day Sturgis Motorcycle Rally drew more than 460,000 vehicles this year, according to state officials.
-Health officials this week in South Dakota have publicized two exposures.
+Health officials this week in South Dakota have publicized two potential exposures in Sturgis during the time of the rally — one involving a saloon patron who tested positive and another involving an employee at a tattoo parlor.

+CNN reported Friday that at least seven cases in Nebraska have been linked to the event.

 The Minnesota Department of Health reiterated its guidance that “it’s best,” Ehresmann said, for people who went to Sturgis to self-quarantine for 14 days upon return.
 People who are feeling ill should get tested, she said, and self-isolate while waiting for results.